All you need to know about the city of

 Admission: Free

 One section of the walls is located near the castle, in the park on John Paul II Square.
-Another, known as the Hospital Gate, is situated on Salt Square, near the market.
-The final remaining fragment can be seen at Sigismund the Old Square.
+Another, known as the Hospital Gate, is situated on Salt Square, not far from the market.
+The last fragment can be seen at Sigismund the Old Square.

 Lapidarium of St. Peter's Church